hollobon/jy-mcu-3208-tetris/README.md

 There is basic scoring; 1 point is scored per completed row, with 4, 8 and 16 points awarded for completing 2, 3 or 4 rows respectively.
 The score is shown once the game ends (when there is no space for a new block on the board).

+There's a short video of it in action here: https://www.youtube.com/watch?v=NIG7UfFYCdY

 To program using a USPasp with `avrdude`, do:

 ```